Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

 There are two ways to get at someone’s liver health: 1) reviewing their habits and 2) looking at their liver-related biomarkers.

 When it comes to liver-related biomarkers, the way that doctors typically do this is through something called a “liver panel”, which is a blood test that captures various biomarkers including: Alanine transaminase (ALT), Aspartate transaminase (AST), Alkaline phosphatase (ALP), Albumin and total protein, Bilirubin, and others.
 These biomarkers have normal ranges, and when something is outside of these ranges, it could mean that something is going wrong with your liver and that you should definitely see a doctor.

 The Liver Habits Score™ test is meant to be taken monthly.
-And we are currently partnering with at-home lab test providers to be able to offer a quarterly service where you can test your liver-related biomarkers through an at-home (or close by) liver panel blood test.
+And we have plans in place to partner with at-home lab test providers to be able to offer a service where you can test your liver-related biomarkers through an at-home (or close by) liver panel blood test.

 Altogether, our goal is threefold: 1) to help people see from month-to-month how their liver health is trending, 2) to ensure negative liver health does not surprise anyone before it’s too late, and 3) to offer best practices to help people reduce their liver-related risks and improve overall liver health.

 This blog provides general information and discussions about health and related subjects.
 The information and other content provided in this blog, website, or in any linked materials are not intended and should not be considered, or used as a substitute for, medical advice, diagnosis or treatment.
 This blog does not constitute the practice of any medical, nursing or other professional health care advice, diagnosis or treatment.
 We cannot diagnose conditions, provide second opinions or make specific treatment recommendations through this blog or website.